Find a Lender-Approved Local Conveyancer in Lincoln

 Sale

-of terraced premises, Spital Street, LN1 3EG completing on 21/01/2025 at a price of £174,000.
-The conveyancing process included amongst the various tasks: sending conveyancing papers to buyers representatives, ordering official copies of the title, preparing statement detailing charges
+of semi-detached property, Redwood Drive, LN5 9BN completing on 29/01/2025 at a price of £170,000.
+The conveyancing process incorporates some of the following tasks: sending conveyancing papers to buyers representatives, ordering official copies of the title, preparing statement detailing charges

 Recently asked questions about conveyancing in Lincoln

-I am buying my first flat in Lincoln benefiting from help to buy.
-The builders refused to budge the price so I negotiated five thousand pounds worth of fixtures and fittings instead.
-The house builders rep suggested that I not disclose to my lawyer about the extras as it could affect my mortgage with Halifax.
-Is this normal?.
+I'm buying a new build house in Lincoln with a loan from Bank of Scotland.
+The developers refused to reduce the price so I negotiated five thousand pounds worth of additionals instead.
+The property agent suggested that I not disclose to my lawyer about the deal as it could adversely affect my mortgage with the bank.
+Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.